connectomicslab/connectomemapper3/paper/paper.md

 ## A flexible and interoperable workflow for multi-modal human connectome mapping

-Connectome Mapper 3 (CMP3) implements a workflow that creates a hierarchical multi-scale connectome representation of the structural and functional brain systems, from any sMRI / dMRI / rfMRI dataset structured according to the BIDS standard, as illustrated by \autoref{fig:cmp3-diagram}.
+CMP3 implements a workflow that creates a hierarchical multi-scale connectome representation of the structural and functional brain systems, from any sMRI / dMRI / rfMRI dataset structured according to the BIDS standard, as illustrated by \autoref{fig:cmp3-diagram}.